smolang/SemanticObjects/website/source/getting-started.rst

        - *from*: (optional) the starting time of the plot
        - *to*: (optional) the end time of the plot
    * - ``dump`` *file*
-     - Create file in ``outpath`` containing the current heap state in TRTL format
+     - Create file in ``outdir`` containing the current heap state in TRTL format
      - *file* (optional): the file to create; default ``output.ttl``